 Blue badge holders are allowed vehicle access to the park.

 - West side of the park (E9 7HN) – through Gore Gate off

-Go through the car park at St Marks Gate South and the electronic
+Cadogan Terrace.
+Go through the car park at St Mark's Gate South

 Park users in any vehicle are asked to follow the same

-5mph speed limit observed by staff and works vehicles.
-One of the
+five mph speed limit observed by staff and works vehicles.
+One of

 footpath near the children's playground.

 For more information on the accessibility of Victoria Park, please see

 To keep up to date with events at Victoria

 Park, like us on Facebook at www.facebook.com/victoriaparklondon.